dmitoiu/CM4025-Enterprise-Web-Systems/README.md

 ![](docs/1231fb12b9b6c3dc16aae69525017490.png)

-The CM4025 Enterprise Web Systems Project is a full stack application designed to monitor the activity of the users written in JavaScript ES6.
+The CM4025 Enterprise Web Systems Project is a full stack application designed to monitor the activity of the users of a commercial store type of application written in JavaScript ES6.
 It supports Databases such as MongoDB.

 ## CM4025 Enterprise Web Systems Project Compile-time Dependencies